supergus/fun/README.rst

 The communications module requires an email account to establish an SMTP session.
 You must configure the credentials listed at the top of ``fun/communications/communicator.py``.

+If you installed normally, you must navigate to the site-packages library of your current Python environment and edit the file.

+If you installed in editable mode, you may prefer to edit the cloned repo using your favorite IDE.

 Package Contents
 ----------------